linkorb/dockit/README.md

 Dockit will:

 1. Create a remote directory for each deployment on the specified host
-2. Copy all of the app's dependencies (config files, etc) into the remote app path
+2. Copy all of the app's dependencies (config files, etc) into the remote app path (replacing variables where applicable)
 3. Generate a `.env` file based on the deployment configuration
 4. (optionally) create an nginx vhost
 5. run `docker-compose up` on the new deployment